Developer-Akademie-DevSecOpsKurs/django-notes/README.md

 ## Description

 A full-stack notes application built with Django that allows users to create, read, update, and delete personal notes.
-The application features a RESTful API backend powered by Django and Django REST Framework, with user authentication, note management capabilities, and a clean, responsive user interface.
+For more information about the application concept, refer to the [concept-docs](./docs/app-concept.md).

-Key features:
+**Key features**

 - User authentication and authorization
 - Create, edit, and delete notes
 - Organize notes with categories or tags
 - Search and filter functionality
 - Responsive web interface
-- RESTful API for programmatic access
+- RESTful API for programmatic access (in later version)

 ## Quickstart